 I will include a food list of recommended items at the end of this review.

 Well, I’m thinking the best way to fuel is to open mouth and insert food and drink!
 However, some of you crazies may want to try a loaded I.V. drip in the Pit.
-If this is the case, I know a couple nurses from a PIT crew that can probably help.
+If this is the case then I know a couple nurses from a PIT crew that can probably help.
 Hell, if you paid them enough they might even run a catheter so you do have to pee in your wetsuit!!!

-This brings my long winded diatribe to a close.
+Well, that brings my long winded diatribe to a close.
 You will find my long list of preferable food choices for your shopping list below.
 Some of these items are from athletes such as Miguel Medina and myself at WTM as well as Ryan Woods and Ryan Atkins at Toughest Mudder.

 Limited Food List:

 - Endurox R4